phaze

 What DEXA actually measures

-DEXA, short for dual-energy X-ray absorptiometry, is the clinical reference for body composition.
+DEXA, short for dual-energy X-ray absorptiometry, is a clinical body-composition method.
 It uses two low-dose X-ray beams to separate your body into three buckets: bone mineral, lean soft tissue (muscle, organs, water), and fat tissue.
 The scan takes about 10 minutes, you lie still on a padded table, and the radiation dose is roughly the same as a few hours on an airplane.

 What you get back is a one or two-page report with several numbers worth knowing.
 Body fat percent is the headline, but the more useful values are total fat mass in pounds or kilograms, total lean mass, and the regional breakdown that splits fat and lean by arms, legs, and trunk.
-The trunk number includes visceral fat, the metabolically active fat that wraps around your organs and drives most of the metabolic risk linked to extra weight.
-Bone mineral density, usually reported at the lumbar spine and femoral neck, comes out as a T-score and Z-score, the same metrics used to screen for osteopenia and osteoporosis.
+The trunk number includes visceral fat, the metabolically active fat that wraps around your organs.
+Bone mineral density, usually reported at the lumbar spine and femoral neck, comes out as a T-score and Z-score, the same metrics clinicians use to screen for osteopenia and osteoporosis.

 The combination is what makes DEXA useful.
-You learn how much fat you carry, where it sits, how much muscle you have to work with, and whether your bones are in the normal range.
-No bathroom scale gives you any of that, and no smart scale comes close on accuracy.
+You learn how much fat you carry, where it sits, how much muscle you have to work with, and how your bones compare to a reference range.
+A bathroom scale gives you none of that, and a smart scale only estimates a couple of those numbers.

 Athlete performing a kettlebell deadlift